Write a benchmark#

 """Set the data from a Dataset to compute the objective.

-The argument are the keys in the data dictionary returned by
+The argument are the keys of the dictionary returned by

 """

-The arguments are the keys in the result dictionary returned
+The arguments are the keys in the dictionary returned

 by ``Solver.get_result``.